 4. Dubai Marina

 Dubai Marina is among the most impressive areas of the city.
 It took its name from a large human-made canal in which residents of new skyscrapers on the banks motor yachts.
-Despite its small size (0.5 km wide and 3 km long), the region has a huge shopping centre, many residential buildings and green islands.
+Despite its small size (0.5 km wide and 3 km long), the region has a huge shopping center, many residential buildings, and green islands.
 Saffron sandy beaches are situated near the residential area.
 A number of them are part of well-known hotels where anybody can reside.

-No less attention deserves the Marina Promenade Boulevard, which extends along the entire coast and draws in tourists with SPA salons, cafes, shops etc. In addition, there is a yacht club of the same name, where you can go on a boat trip.
+No less attention deserves the Marina Promenade Boulevard, which extends along the entire coast and draws in tourists with SPA salons, cafes, shops, etc. In addition, there is a yacht club of the same name, where you can go on a boat trip.